You can save a lot of money on filmmaking gear by choosing what you need, not what the marketers want you to buy. So here are my tips:

-New cameras are at their most expensive when they first go on sale.
-The price usually drops a lot after a few months.
-Also, buying a brand new model is always a risk.
+New cameras are most expensive when they first go on sale.
+The price usually drops a lot after a few months, so if you don’t need it now it’s worth waiting.
+And buying a brand new model is always a risk.
 It’s better to let other people find out if there are any major faults or issues with it.

 2 Buy last year’s model

-Despite what the advertising says, most new cameras aren’t game-changers.
-When you know there’s a new model coming out, look out for discounts on the old one.
+Despite what the makers want you to believe, most new cameras aren’t game-changers.
+So when a new model comes out, look out for discounts on the old one.
 You’re a filmmaker, not a camera collector.

 3 Buy used (from the right people)

 You can get pretty much anything used.
 But you should try to buy only from people who ignore rules 1 and 2.